Looking forwards and backwards: dynamics and genealogies of locally regulated populations: Examples and applications

 \subsection{Clumping from nonlocal interactions}

 Simulating these processes and exploring parameter space, one sooner or later comes upon a strange observation: with certain parameter combinations, the population spontaneously forms a regular grid of stable, more or less discrete patches, separated by areas with nearly no individuals, as shown in Figure~\ref{fig:clumping}.
-The phenomenon is discussed in Section~16.10 of \citet{haller2022evolutionary}, and has been described in similar models, e.g., by \citet{britton1990spatial,sasaki1997clumped,hernandezgarcia2004clustering,young2001reproductive}, and \citet{berestycki2009nonlocal}.
+The phenomenon is discussed in Section~16.15 of \citet{haller2022evolutionary}, and has been described in similar models, e.g., by \citet{britton1990spatial,sasaki1997clumped,hernandezgarcia2004clustering,young2001reproductive}, and \citet{berestycki2009nonlocal}.
 For example, if the density-dependent effects of individuals extend farther (but not too much farther) than the typical dispersal distance, then depending on the interaction kernel new offspring landing between two clumps can effectively find themselves in competition with \emph{both} neighbouring clumps, while individuals within a clump compete with only one.

-More mathematically, consider the case in which $\DG = \sigma^2 \Delta$ and all parameters are spatially homogeneous, so that $r(x, \eta) = r(\smooth{r}\eta(x))$, and similarly for $\gamma$ and $F$.
+More mathematically, consider the case in which $\DG = \sigma^2 \Delta$ (so that dispersal variance is $2 \sigma^2$) and all parameters are spatially homogeneous, so that $r(x, \eta) = r(\smooth{r}\eta(x))$, and similarly for $\gamma$ and $F$.
 If $\varphi_0$ is such that $F(\varphi_0)=0$ and $F'(\varphi_0)<0$, then the constant solution $\varphi\equiv\varphi_0$ is a nontrivial equilibrium of~\eqref{general deterministic limit}.
 However, this constant solution may not be unique, it may be unstable, and a stable solution may have oscillations on a scale determined by the interaction distance.